BG WILD BLOG

-There are only two ways to reserve a spot: you can either book individually through the Supai tribe or do so through a licensed outfitter/guide.
+There are only two ways to reserve a spot: you can either book individually through the Supai tribe, as described briefly above, or do so through a licensed outfitter/guide.
 If you choose to do the latter, booking your trip with BG Wild is a MUST!
 Here’s why:

 - We can GUARANTEE you a reservation!
 The tribe designates a small portion of their reservations each year for outfitters.
 This means that even after individual spots have sold out in February, our spots remain locked in.
-We take care of your permits and reservations so that there’s no hassle or headaches for you!
+We take care of your permits, reservations and communication with the tribe so there’s no hassle or headaches for you!

 - We’re the most affordable outfitter.
 Our trips aren’t as cheap as when you book individually, however we beat out the competition by several hundred dollars.
 Our goal is to keep our trips as affordable as possible.